Scroll to navigation

 C++ language definition.

-Like char and unsigned char, it can be used to access raw memory occupied by other
+Like unsigned char, it can be used to access raw memory occupied by other objects

-objects (object representation), but unlike those types, it is not a character type
+(object representation), but unlike unsigned char, it is not a character type and is

-and is not an arithmetic type.
-A byte is only a collection of bits, and the only
+not an arithmetic type. std::byte models a mere collection of bits, supporting only

 Non-member functions